mllamazares/SecurityRAT-ASVS-Importer/README.md

     ```
     $ bash secrat_asvs_importer.sh -l es -d securityrat-mariadb
     [+] Searching latest ASVS relase...
         The latest ASVS version is 4.0.3
     [+] Downloading the es version of ASVS in CSV format...
         ./csv/asvs_4.0.3_es.csv file downloaded!
     [+] Creating SQL dump with the required configuration...
         ./sql/output/secrat_asvs_final_4.0.3_es.sql file generated!
     [+] Loading SQL requirements into SecurityRAT database...
     [+] All done!
 Bye!
     ```

 To verify that the requirements are indeed loaded:
-1. Navigate to http://localhost:9002/ and log in with `admin/admin` (yep, you should change this in the future).
+1. Navigate to http://localhost:9002/ and login with `admin/admin` (yep, you should change this in the future).
 2. Click on `Define a new artifact`.
 3. Select the ASVS chapter and level that you need and smash the `Generate` button.
     ![](./img/secrat-asvs-artifact.png)